Free Shipping on Orders over $75 to the Contiguous US

 Trays can also fall flat due to mold, also referred to as damping-off.

-Trays can also fall flat due to mold, referred to as damping-off.
+Trays can also fail due to mold, known as damping-off.
 Damping-off is a common issue faced by microgreens growers and is caused by pathogens that attack seedlings at their base, eventually killing them off.
-This usually results in the loss of the whole tray, It can also affect any other type of seedling.
+This usually results in the loss of the whole tray.
+Learn more in How to Prevent Seedling Damping Off from the University of Minnesota Extension.

 These pathogens thrive in very specific environments.
-For microgreens, these environmental issues are mostly due to airflow problems.
-When plants are not receiving proper airflow, soil-based fungi start to take over and multiply, spreading from plant to plant.
+These environmental issues are mostly due to airflow problems in microgreens.
+When plants are not receiving adequate airflow, soil-based fungi begin to take over and spread from plant to plant.

 It attacks both the root and the stem of the microgreens.
-The mold begins to steal all of the nutrients from the microgreens, which causes them to fall at the base.
-The roots may change to a brown color, and will become slimy.
+The mold begins to deplete the microgreens of nutrients, causing them to collapse at the base.
+The roots may change to a brown color and will become slimy.

-As they fall over, the airflow problems increase and they result in wet microgreens and an anaerobic environment, encouraging the pathogens to continue to take over, and ultimately causing total tray loss.
+As they fall over, airflow issues worsen, leading to wet microgreens and an anaerobic environment.
+This environment encourages the pathogens to continue to take over, and ultimately causes total tray loss.

 When your microgreens smell bad, that's a key indicator of the presence of mold.
 Microgreens should smell earthy and plant-like, while varieties like onion or broccoli smell like their full-size counterparts.

-However, if your microgreens smell rotten or "swampy," that's an indication that something is wrong.
-Those smells in a microgreen tray mean the tray is too wet - which is a perfect environment for mold to take over.
+However, if your microgreens smell rotten or "swampy," something is wrong.
+Those smells in a microgreen tray indicate the tray is too wet, which creates an ideal environment for mold to take over.
 If your microgreens smell rotten, you should troubleshoot the growing conditions for the future, but toss those microgreens - they have mold and are not good to eat.

 Mold grows on microgreens on the seed hull or on the stem and leaves of the plant itself.
-While root hairs will often get confused for mold by beginner microgreen growers, root hairs appear exclusively on the roots, as the name indicates.
+While root hairs are often mistaken for mold by beginner microgreen growers, they appear exclusively on the roots, as the name indicates.

-Mold on microgreens can appear at the base of the stem as well, but won't pass the Rinse Test (discussed below).
+Mold on microgreens can also appear at the base of the stem, but it won't pass the rinse test (discussed below).
 The mold can also appear on the stems or on the leaves.

-The rinse test for microgreens can help beginner microgreens growers determine whether they have mold on their microgreens or if it's just the root hairs.
+The rinse test for microgreens can help beginner microgreens growers determine whether their microgreens have mold or if it's just the root hairs.
 To perform the rinse test, spray your microgreens a few times with water.
-If there isn't a reduction in the suspect cilia, then that indicates mold.
+If there is no reduction in the number of cilia, that indicates mold.

 If the fuzziness of the root hairs disappears, you know for sure that you are dealing with root hairs only and not mold.
 If the suspected mold has not changed at all when wet, then it's time to throw out the tray and look at your grow space for possible issues.